FAQ: Alternative Winter Break Puerto Rico

 AWB is a dynamic service-learning program that promotes social responsibility, volunteerism and the Jewish value of Tikun Olam (repairing the world).
 AWB participants engage in 20 – 25 hours of intensive volunteering in a variety of settings, such as working at an elderly center or doing light construction.
-AWB participants also take part in a nightly program that gives proper Jewish context to their experience or to better understand the community in which they are working, as well as have fun!
+AWB participants also take part in a nightly program that gives proper Jewish context to their experience and to better understand the community in which they are working, as well as have fun!

 This year, AWB will be volunteering in Puerto Rico to aid in the immense amount of work needed to recover and rebuild after the devastation of Hurricane Maria last fall.
 We are lucky to have our Young Judaea family in Puerto Rico, some of whom will be there in our work.

 Watch this video to see why we’ve chosen Puerto Rico:

 Participants will be staying at the JCC in San Juan, which is also the home of Young Judaea in Puerto Rico.
 Unlike in past years, we will be sleeping on mats in the JCC (boys and girls separately).
 This was done to cut costs to allow more teens to participate and to create a different type of atmosphere.
 There are showers at the JCC.

 Our registration system is called Regpacks.
 If you already have a Regpacks registration, please go to www.regpacks.com/yjreg, log-in and simply choose the AWB product.
 DO NOT open a new registration.
 If you have forgotten your log-in, please contact us at email@example.com or call 917-595-2100 x209

 If you have not yet registered for a Young Judaea program, go to www.regpacks.com/yjyearroundreg and create a registration and choose the product “Alternative Winter Break”.
 This link should help you.
 However, please contact us and we will guide you through the process.